matrix-org/sygnal/README.rst

     * the 'platform' parameter which determines whether the production or sandbox APNS environment is used.
 Valid values are 'production' or 'sandbox'.
 If not provided, 'production' is used.

-gcm
+fcm
-  This sends messages via Google/Firebase Cloud Messaging (GCM/FCM) and hence can be used to deliver notifications to Android apps.
+  This sends messages via Firebase Cloud Messaging (FCM) and hence can be used to deliver notifications to Android apps.
 It expects the 'api_key' parameter to contain the 'Server key', which can be acquired from Firebase Console at:
   ``https://console.firebase.google.com/project/<PROJECT NAME>/settings/cloudmessaging/``
+  Please note that the legacy key 'gcm' can be used here in place of fcm, however, both keys refer to Firebase Cloud Messaging and the gcm key will soon be depreciated and dropped in future releases.

 Using an HTTP Proxy for outbound traffic